bcbro2021/lazygit/README.md

 cd <your-project/repo-name>
 lazygit deploy
 ```
 And you're done!
-Your changes should be changed.
+Your changes should be committed.